Top-NotchOutdoorSearch

 Buyer reports run all over the map.

-Some got strong wattage, some measured closer to 130W.
+Some report strong wattage, and several measure closer to 130W.

 The 24.6V open-circuit voltage has one clear upside.